humanprotocol/hmt-escrow/.github/ISSUE_TEMPLATE/add-a-new-evm-network.md

 - [ ] Verify bridging of tokens works
 ### High level rules to make sure that you are doing this correctly
 - [ ] We never want to create a mintable token.
 Your change should not change the total token supply from 1 billion
+- [ ] When deploying production contracts use a dedicated wallet with a seed phrase you don't use anywhere else.
+You might be required to share it with us.